 Damsel Bugs (Plate 4)

-This group of slender, brownish bugs is also known as nabids.
+These slender, brownish bugs have piercing-sucking mouthparts and are also known as nabids.
 Nymphs are similar to adults, but lack wings.
-They are common in many crops and a wide variety of their habitats.
-They are found mostly on plants.
+They are common in many crops and a wide variety of plants

 Both nymphs and adults are predacious and are considered efficient and effective predators.
 Damsel bugs feed on aphids, insect eggs, small larvae, and many other soft-bodied arthropods.